-Currently, groundwater pumping is not differentiated between various strata, shallow or deep aquifers.
-The specifics of shallow and deep aquifer production are better known by the TG for purveyor wells which produce primarily from the deep aquifers, but this information is not available for many more private wells in the NMMA.
+Groundwater pumping has not been differentiated between various strata, shallow or deep aquifers.
+The specifics of shallow and deep aquifer production are better known by the TG for purveyor wells which, at least through 2013, produce primarily from the deep aquifers, but this information is not available for many more private wells in the NMMA.